devaultcrypto/DeVaultID-Specification/SPECIFICATION.md

 Step 3: Take the last four bytes and discard the rest => e29a6230

-Step 4: Convert to decimal notation
+Step 4: Convert to decimal notation using big endian.
 => 3801768496

 Step 5: Modulus by 100.